|Last Quarterly Update:||1/9/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry provide outpatient kidney dialysis services.
-Major companies include US-based DaVita and Dialysis Clinic, Inc., and Germany-based Fresenius Medical Care and B. Braun Melsungen.
+Major companies include US-based DaVita, Dialysis Clinic (DCI), and US Renal Care, and Germany-based Fresenius Medical Care and B Braun Melsungen.

-The US commercial kidney dialysis industry includes about 4,200 centers with combined annual revenue of about $16 billion.
+The US kidney dialysis industry includes about 6,100 centers with combined annual revenue of about $19 billion.

 Demand depends on the number of people who suffer from kidney disease.
 The profitability of individual companies is linked to efficient operations and good marketing.
 Large companies have economies of scale in administrative costs, which has driven consolidation in the industry.
-The US industry is highly concentrated: the four largest companies operate more than 90 percent of all centers.
 Small operators can compete successfully if they have centers in desirable locations or good relations with doctors who refer patients.
+The US industry is highly concentrated: the four largest companies operate more than 75% of all centers.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options